 Welcome, Baltimore Police Department students!
-University of Maryland University College (UMUC) and Baltimore Police Department (BPD) education alliance provides BPD police officers with a Criminal Justice program that focuses on the critical leadership competencies—strategic thinking, effective communications and teamwork—required in today's increasingly volatile and challenging enforcement environment.
+The education alliance between University of Maryland University College (UMUC) and the Baltimore Police Department (BPD) provides BPD police officers with a criminal justice program that focuses on the critical leadership competencies—strategic thinking, effective communication, and teamwork—required in today's increasingly challenging law enforcement environment.

 For BPD and the Community

 - Experience the flexibility of online learning

 - Tackle real-life department challenges

 - Watch as your recommendations are integrated into day-to-day operations